Child Development Services - Frequently Asked Questions

 What types of services do you provide?

-CDS provides Infant & Toddler care (located on the campus of Samohi), Preschool for children 3 and 4years of age, and before and after school care for students in TK through 3rd grade in Santa Monica.
-For middle school children there is a Teen Center at Lincoln Middle School.
+CDS provides Infant & Toddler care (located on the campus of Samohi), Preschool for children 3 and 4 years of age, and before and after school care for students in TK through 3rd grade in Santa Monica.

 Do you enroll children all year?

 Yes, children may enter CDS programs any time during the year.
-However, some of the CDS programs fill up and have waiting lists.
+However, some of the CDS programs will fill up and have waiting lists.
 CDS enrolls children for some programs earlier than others depending on funding requirements.
 It is important to fill out an application as soon as you know you want to enroll your child.
-Please complete a Pre-Enrollment Application (PEAF) to apply.
+Please complete a Waitlist Application as soon as possible.

 How do I apply?

-Please print out, complete, and submit the Pre-Enrollment Application (PEAF) to our main office at 2828 4th Street; Santa Monica, CA 90405.
+Please print out, complete, and submit the Waitlist application to our main office at 2828 4th Street; Santa Monica, CA 90405.

 How and when will I be contacted?